wolgwang1729/Vulcan-16/readme.md

 - **Project7**: Implementing the first part of the virtual machine (VM) translator to handle stack arithmetic and memory access commands.
 - **Project8**: Extending the VM translator to handle program control and function commands, completing the implementation of the Hack virtual machine.
 - **Project9**: Developing a GuessANumber game in jack language.
+- **Project10**: Developing the JackAnalyzer which parses Jack programs and outputs XML files.
+- **Project11**: Developing the JackCompiler which compiles Jack programs into VM code.

 # Hardware Components
 ## List and Description of All Hardware Components